pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`asteroid_smasher`

-This code defines a game where the player controls a spaceship to shoot asteroids.
-It includes classes for the spaceship, asteroids, bullets, and the main game window.
-The game features movement, shooting, collision detection, score tracking, respawning, and game over conditions.
-The player can control the spaceship with arrow keys and shoot bullets with the space bar.
-When an asteroid is hit, it splits into smaller asteroids.
-The game continues until the player loses all lives.
+This piece of code demonstrates the concept of creating a simple game using Python and the Arcade library.
+It shows how to create different sprites (such as the player spaceship and asteroids), handle user input for movement and shooting, manage collisions between sprites, update sprite positions, and handle game over conditions.
+The code also includes sound effects, sprite scaling, respawning mechanics, and score tracking, providing a comprehensive example of game development using the Arcade library.

 background_blending.py
 ----------------------